12 Nov An Intro to Body Tempering

 Many focus on the temporary gains and argue that because foam rolling doesn’t create long-term changes we should abandon this practice.
 But foam rolling’s temporary effects can make it a valuable tool to incorporate into a larger mobility plan.

 Absolutely!
-Just like foam rolling, instrument assisted soft tissue mobilization tools, etc., body tempering does a great job of improving mobility.
+Just like foam rolling, instrument assisted soft tissue mobilization tools, etc., BT does a great job of improving mobility.
 In fact, I’d say after a year of utilizing this in the clinic and on myself, it has become my favorite was of performing soft tissue mobilization and my patients love it.
-Athletes who have tried body tempering will also tell you that foam rolling doesn’t even compare to the feel of body tempering.
+Athletes who have tried BT will also tell you that foam rolling doesn’t even compare to the feel of BT.
 When performed properly, body tempering is more intense than foam rolling without being more painful.

 Here are a few other protocols I use with body tempering.